 - 1 ounce daikon sprouts

-- 7. To garnish, arrange a small mound of the pickled ginger next to the fish and top with the daikon sprouts.
+- To garnish, arrange a small mound of the pickled ginger next to the fish and top with the daikon sprouts.
 Sprinkle the sesame seeds over the Soy-Mustard Sauce and, if desired, add some lime wedges.